When your kids push your buttons, dad, how do you respond?

-> I can understand that thinking, and I’ve been there.
+We can understand that thinking; many of us have been there.
 But we must never justify disrespecting our children.
 It can have such a negative impact on their self-image and their outlook on life.

-> Remember, you’re their daddy.
+Remember, you’re their daddy.
 If there’s anyone they should be able to look to for affirmation, if there’s anyone who should be a source of respect, it’s you.

 And besides, our love and respect for our kids shouldn’t be based on a sense of our rights, or even what we think a child deserves.
 Our respect for them has to be selfless, active, and not dependent upon our mood or their behavior.
 And even when our kids’ behavior brings them some negative consequences and hard lessons, we can still treat them with respect.